VEMILab/Statler/README.md

 ```
 bundle install
-bash ./start_server.sh
+bash ./server.sh setup
 ```

-Starting the server will fail the first time, and ask you to edit `/dev.properties`.
+The setup command will ask you to edit `/dev.properties`.
 The file looks like this:

 ```
 app.server.address=YOUR_ADDRESS_HERE